 The status of an “enterprise with foreign investments” could be granted to a company, which meets the following requirements:

-- – one of the participants shall be a foreign legal entity;
+- one of the participants is a foreign individual or a foreign legal entity;

 The status of an “enterprise with foreign investments” grants: